codepath/android_guides/RottenTomatoes-Networking-Tutorial.md

 <uses-permission android:name="android.permission.INTERNET" />
 ```

 Once you add this, network requests can be executed.
+Make sure that the permissions are not defined before the <application>...</application> is declared.
+Otherwise, you may notice that your network requests are quietly being ignored.

 ### Setup Basic Activity Layout